Welcome to my article on How to Create a Contents Page That Is Share-worthy

 Create a Landing page.
 This can be done by opening a free Wix website.

-Here is one I made using the free Wix website…Go Here.
+Here is the one I made using the free Wix website…Go Here.

 Clone the Landing page and make a Thank You page.
 Just change the words.
 Ideally, you will want your logo on these 2 pages.